 IAU shall not admit any student who is obviously unqualified or who does not appear to have a reasonable prospect of completing the program.
-IAU requires either evidence of an earned high school diploma, general education diploma (GED), ability-to-benefit exam (ATB), or the successful completion of a degree demonstrating that the applicant is qualified to complete the undergraduate degree program.
+IAU requires either evidence of an earned high school diploma, general education diploma (GED), or the successful completion of a degree demonstrating that the applicant is qualified to complete the undergraduate degree program.
 The degree must be earned at an appropriately accredited institution or foreign equivalent.
 Exceptions may be made on a case-by-case basis.

 IAU recommends 1 year of full-time professional work experience.

 Possess computer and internet skills sufficient to effectively participate in IAU’s pedagogical model and conduct research at the undergraduate level.

 Evidence of English Proficiency:

 IAU requires writing skills at the appropriate level.
 Proficiency in reading, writing, speaking, and understanding English is essential to your success at IAU.
 If English is not the applicant’s native language, or if an applicant has not had his/her secondary education taught in English, s/he will be required to provide proof of English Proficiency.
 Since classes are taught in English, an applicant must demonstrate his/her ability to read, write and speak English.

 Maximum Total Credit Awarded is 90 units:

 Transfer Credit (TRC): 90 units